Selharem/Comment-App/README.md

 # Comment-App

-This is a  Simple web app built with React.js.
+This is a  Simple web app built with React.js and semantic-UI.
+Feel free to contribute if you'd like to!

 # Getting Started

-Checkout the repository onto your local machine. you don't need to install anything to contribute to this project!
+Clone the repository onto your local machine.

+Run ``` npm install ``` to add needed dependencies.
+Run ``` npm start ``` to get the app running locally.

 # Happy Coding